das-labor/neopg/README.md

 ## Hacking

 ### Fedora
-To get started on a Fedora 26, do the following
+To get started on Fedora 28, or later, do the following.

 ```
-# Fedora 26 only comes with Botan 1.10.
-Here we enable a copr repo for Botan 2
-$ sudo dnf copr enable bkircher/botan2

 # Install dev dependencies
 $ sudo dnf install -y \
     boost-devel \